Scientists create new method of fusion energy

 The central core of the large laser-based inertial confinement fusion research device of the National Ignition Facility in the USA.

-The problem with hydrogen-boron fusion has been that it required temperatures 200 times hotter than the core of the Sun.
+The problem with hydrogen-boron fusion is that it requires temperatures 200 times hotter than the core of the Sun.
 That is until dramatic advancements in laser technology that allows for an “avalanche” fusion reaction to be triggered by super-fast blasts taking no more than a trillionth-of-a-second from a petawatt-scale laser pulse.

 The bursts of this pulse would pack a quadrillion watts of power, according to Hora, leading to a breakthrough in proton-boron fusion.